-Manuscripts must be blinded and double-spaced with a maximum length between 12,000 to 14,000 words (48-56 pages) including references, and conform to the guidelines of American Psychological Association’s Manual of Style (6th ed).
+Manuscripts must be blinded and double-spaced.
+Your submission should be under 9,500 words for full manuscripts and 3,000 for the Insights column, excluding references.
+All submissions must conform to the guidelines of American Psychological Association’s Manual of Style (6th ed).
 Space for printed graphical elements is limited, so there should be no more than a total of 3-5 tables, figures or photographs included which are directly germane to the main argument of the paper.
-Supplementary graphical materials such as lengthy appendices, tables, or figures which provide additional information about the study may be retrieved by interested readers from an online archive supported by SAGE with the URL link printed in the final article.
+Supplementary graphical materials such as lengthy appendices, tables, or figures should be submitted as supplemental materials.
+Upon acceptance and publication, these supplemental materials may be retrieved by interested readers from an online archive supported by SAGE with the URL link printed in the final article.
 Citations to this archive can be listed as follows: (see Table, Figure XX in the online, supplementary archive [URL supplied by SAGE]).
-These supplementary materials are directly scanned in from the original manuscript and must conform to APA guidelines for such graphical elements.
+These supplementary materials must conform to APA guidelines for such graphical elements.

-- submission of 8 ½” x 11” manuscript with 1” margins in Microsoft Word format
+• submission of 8 ½” x 11” manuscript with 1” margins in Microsoft Word format

-- 12pt Times New Roman font and double-spaced
+• 12pt Times New Roman font and double-spaced

 • running header (the title of the manuscript in all capital letters) flush left and page numbers flush right

-- first line of all paragraphs indented
+• first line of all paragraphs indented

-- abstracts are not indented
+• abstracts are not indented

-- block quotations (40 words or more) should be indented 1/2 inch
+• block quotations (40 words or more) should be indented 1/2 inch

-- headings and Reference list in APA format
+• headings and reference list in APA format

 Submissions to JLR are managed through SAGE Track, JLR’s online manuscript tracking system: http://mc.manuscriptcentral.com/jlr.
 First-time users will need to create an account by selecting a username and password.
 Be sure to enter your email address and select areas of expertise.
 After creating an account, log in to the Author Center to submit your manuscript.

 (a) blinded manuscript following the guidelines above

 Illustrations.
 Figures and photos accompanying an initial submission must be provided as production-ready.
 Digital files are recommended for highest quality reproduction and should follow these guidelines: 300 dpi or higher; sized to fit on journal page; EPS, TIFF, JPEG, and PDF files are preferred; Microsoft Office files are also acceptable as long as they meet the other guidelines listed here.
-Please submit illustrations as separate files, not embedded in text files, and submit in grayscale, not color.
+Please submit illustrations as separate documents, not embedded in text files, and submit in grayscale, not color.